IslamAlsawaftah/reading-notes/Hashtables.md

 #### Add()

-When adding a new key/value pair to a hashtable:
+When adding a new key/value pair to a hashtable

 send the key to the GetHash method.

 Once you determine the index of where it should be placed, go to that index

-Check if something exists at that index already, if it doesn’t, add it with the key/value pair.
+Check if something exists at that index already, if it doesnâ€™t, add it with the key/value pair.

 If something does exist, add the new key/value pair to the data structure within that bucket.